Rajesh-Gottimukkula/myRepo/README.md

 # myRepo
-Created the first  as part my git evalution
+Created the first repository as part my git evalution